Dans-Plugins/Currencies/README.md

 Currencies is an add-on plugin for [Medieval Factions](https://github.com/dmccoystephenson/Medieval-Factions) that allows faction owners to create and mint local currencies, which paves the way for the simulation of local economies.

 ## Installation
-This plugin isn't ready to be used yet, but if you want to try a pre-release you can download the latest version from [this page](https://github.com/dmccoystephenson/Currencies/releases).
+This plugin isn't available on SpigotMC yet, but if you want to try a pre-release version you can download the latest version from [this page](https://github.com/dmccoystephenson/Currencies/releases).

 This plugin depends on Medieval Factions in order to work.